steffeli/the-ultimate-city-bicycle-list/README.md

 ```
 ## Start application
 To build and serve the local application first install the dependencies  by runing `npm install`.
 Then build and serve the application with `npm run start`.
 Now navigate to http://localhost:5000.

-## Local development
-To start the build in watch mode run `npm run watch`